 - Cut a long piece of fleece (I used black) and trim to create a long diamond accent strip for the back.
 It should stop short of the tail area and end before the head area, just covering the snake’s back.

 - Cut scraps of fleece for eyes, to line the mouth (optional), and (optional) a tongue.
 Position on the head of the snake, so that mouth is folded back into the body and trim the edges slightly to gently taper the edges of the snake’s head.

 - Cut a scrap of black fleece to cover the tail.
-Position on the tail of the snake and trim the edges slightly to gently taper the edges of the snake’s tail.
+Position on the tail end, and trim the edges slightly to gently taper the the snake’s tail.

 Sewing the embellishments to create the snake design:

 - With the snake open (unfolded at the tail, or in two pieces), sew the tail fleece into place.
 For extra snake style points, sew multiple horizontal lines to rib the tail into a few rattle-like segments.

 - Sew the back diamond into place down the midline.
 Then sew around the edges to secure.

 - Sew the eyes and mouth (optional) pieces on the base.
 For added security, I also sewed the (optional) tongue securely onto the mouth lining with just a bit sticking out.